Samuel Guthrie (physician): His up-to-date library

-In 1827, Guthrie helped to establish the Hounsfield Library, which contained roughly 500 volumes, and he served as one of its trustees.
+In 1827, Guthrie helped to establish the Hounsfield Library, now Hay Memorial Library in Sackets Harbor, N.Y., which contained roughly 500 volumes, and he served as one of its trustees.
 The doctor's library received much attention.
 In it were to be found the standard medical and chemical works, the scientific journals, the Edinburgh Encyclopædia, Shakespeare, and novels including; Rasselas, Gil Blas, Don Quixote, and the Bible, in which he was well read.
 These he contemplated with the most profound admiration and reverence.